teg-lad/Natural-Language-Processing-Assignements---CA4023/Assignment1/part-three/README.md

 + [Training Folder](training) - Contains the class labels as subdirectories which contain the training examples of that class.
 + [Test Folder](test) - Folder with all test samples together, allowing for prediction only
 + [Test with Ground Truth](test_with_gt) - Folder with test samples split by class, allowing for accuracy to be computed.
++ [Sample Text](sample.txt) - Text file containing a review on each line for classification.
++ [Sample](sample) - Folder containing the sample.txt data in the format for the model.
 + [Results](results) - Evaluation results, includes accuracy, correct and incorrect predictions
 + [Predictions](prediction) - Prediction results only when no class labels are passed.
 + [Analysis Reviews](analysis_reviews) - Folder containing the reviews used during the analysis.